Use a Persistent Volume Claim#

 You can’t simply update the pod with a volume mount.
 You have to delete and restart it:

-$ kubectl delete pod/postgres
+$ kubectl delete pod/mysite-pod

-$ kubectl apply -f deployment/postgres-pod.yaml
+$ kubectl apply -f pod.yaml

 Verify that the volume is present: